A Spatiotemporal Gamma Shot Noise Cox Process: Moments, Covariances, Limit Distributions

 \subsection{Moments and Covariances}

-We now study first- and second-order moment measures (both in space and time) of the \MARG(1) and SN-\MARG(1) $(W_t)_{t \geq 1}$ and $(N_t)_{t \geq 1}$, respectively, by exploiting the properties of completely random measures and the results in Proposition~\ref{corollary:expected_distribution_Wt1_Wt_lagh}.
+We now study first- and second-order moment measures (both in space and time) of the \MARG(1) and \SNMARG(1) $(W_t)_{t \geq 1}$ and $(N_t)_{t \geq 1}$, respectively, by exploiting the properties of completely random measures and the results in Corollary~\ref{corollary:expected_distribution_Wt1_Wt_lagh}.

 \begin{proposition}[Moments of $(W_t)_t$] Let $g_1,g_2$ be measurable functions on $\Theta$.
 Define $\bar W_1(\cdot) \coloneqq \E(W_1(\cdot))$ and $W_t(g_i) = \int_\Theta g_i(\theta) W_t(\mathrm{d}\theta)$, with $i=1,2$.
 Then for $t\geq 1$